timgrossinger/modsecurityhelpers3/README.md

 - moi does not show the hosts that I have expected.
 Why?

-you should try to clear the TSCS cache (tremendously sophisticated cache system) by launching moi.sh like this
+you should try to clear the TSCS cache (tremendously sophisticated caching system) by launching moi.sh like this

 ```
 ./moi.sh -r